Error: Invalid raster dataset, failed to create raster layer - The selection cannot be displayed in the current view

 "The selection cannot be displayed in the current view"

-If you are able to use the file in ArcInfo Workstation or ArcView 3.x, the problem may be a corrupt or conflicting auxiliary file (*.aux).
+If the raster file is not usable in ArcInfo Workstation or ArcView 3.x, the problem may be a corrupt or conflicting auxiliary file (*.aux).
 The offending .aux file may be in the same location as the raster, or it may be in the raster proxy location.
 The auxiliary file is a binary file that stores various types of information, including statistics and spatial referencing.

 Solution or Workaround